ImtiazVision/Java/Notes.md

 2. SubClass (Child/ Derived Class): This class inherits from the superclass.
 A child class shares all of the mother class's non-private attributes.
 All non-private members of a child class are defined in the child class.
 All non-private members of a child class are defined in the mother class.

-To implement inheritance, we may utilize the term extends.
+To implement inheritance, we may utilize the term `extends`.
 At any one moment, a class may only extend from one other class, and it cannot extend itself.

 ### Advantage of using Inheritance :